wehrliaa/mbaacc-replay-takeover/README.md

 ## Controls

-With the replay unpaused:

-- Press FN1 to pause the replay.
-- Hold D to rewind for a maximum of 20 seconds.

-With the replay paused:

-- Press FN1 to unpause.
+- FN1: Pauses and unpauses the replay, and while taking over, goes back to where you last paused.
-- Press B or C to take over Player 1's or Player 2's actions respectively.
-A sound will be played indicating that you're about to take over.
+- B and C: With the game paused, takes over Player 1's or Player 2's actions respectively, after a little countdown.

-While taking over:

-- Press FN1 to go back to where you first paused before taking over, and pause the replay.
+- D: Rewinds the replay, for a maximum of 20 seconds (to save memory).

 ## Acknowledgements